For the easiest and quickest way to start from scratch – read the Tomato Sowing Quick Start Guide…

 Eight to ten weeks before your last frost date – that’s the second half of March to early April in the UK.

-If you miss this date you could buy small tomato plants from the garden center April – May.
+If you miss this date you could buy small tomato plug plants from the garden center – great for planting in June!

 Choose the right variety